 Since Karlovy Vary was only about a 2 hour drive from where we live in Germany, just over the Czech/German border, we decided to just spend the day there.
-We arrive nice and early so we would have enough time to stroll through the town as it’s one of the most beautiful fairy tale towns in Europe which makes it a great day trip from Prague!
+We arrive nice and early so we would have enough time to stroll through the town as it’s one of the most beautiful towns in Europe which makes it a great day trip from Prague!

 The town was founded by Charles IV in the mid-14th century and his dog supposedly fell into a hot spring.
 Just so you know, “vary” means hot spring.
 The town quickly gained predominance as the rich and famous flocked here for the healing powers of the hot springs.

 This fashionable resort town in West Bohemia greets visitors with a sensational cultural scene and an eclectic mix of both Baroque and Art Nouveau architecture.
 The romantic forests and hilly surroundings add to the charm, making Karlovy Vary a wonderful place to relax, unwind and live the lifestyle of the 19th century’s greatest visitors.